NightCat10759/TicTacToeByJava/README.md

 * try agin:

-  * if you wanna try again just to key in any words to restart game.
+  * if you wanna try again just to key in any words to restart the game.
+  * if you wanna exit just to key in word "no"(lower or upper) to exit the game.

+* wining:

+  * if Player win the game , score will increase one point.

 ## How-to-run-this-app